singhtwenty2/AndroidWithKotlinJourney/README.md

 Each Android project contains code comments and explanations to guide through the code. 📚

 ## Acknowledgments
-Special thanks to Rishab Kumar R for Motivation. 🙏
+Special thanks to Rishab Kumar R for his valuable help. 🙏

 ## Contact
 Feel free to connect with me: